 Dr. Parks said the College of Medicine’s research shows the importance of scientific collaboration in addressing a public health issue.
 “We have an engineer and a virologist who have now become The Zika Team,” he said.
 “This is a great example of how the whole is greater than the sum of its parts.
 You put two perspectives together and the result is better.”

 Several other UCF researchers also received funding to tackle different aspects of the disease.
 They include Drs.
-Qun Huo from the NanoScience Technology Center and Karin Chumbimuni-Torres and Yulia Gerasimove from the College of Science, Department of Chemistry.
+Qun Huo from the NanoScience Technology Center and Karin Chumbimuni-Torres and Yulia Gerasimova from the College of Sciences, Department of Chemistry.

 Has the UCF College of Medicine Positively Impacted You?